 Anaemia in pregnancy is a condition with effects that may be deleterious to mothers and fetuses and it is a known risk factor for many maternal and fetal complications [3,4].
-It increases fetal and neonatal mortality and morbidity significantly [5].
+About 4-16% of maternal death is due to anaemia.
+It also increases fetal and neonatal mortality and morbidity significantly [5].
 Anaemia also results in an increased risk of premature delivery and low birth weights.
-Iron deficiency in late pregnancy results, in addition, in poor foetal iron stores known to alter brain iron content and neurotransmitters irreversibly in fetal life and postnatal babies [6].
+Iron deficiency in late pregnancy results, in addition, in poor fetal iron stores known to alter brain iron content and neurotransmitters irreversibly in fetal life and postnatal babies [6].

 World Health Organization has accepted up to 11 gm percent as the normal hemoglobin level in pregnancy.
-Therefore any hemoglobin level below 11 gm in pregnancy should be considered as anaemia.
+Therefore any hemoglobin level below 11gm in pregnancy should be considered as anaemia.
 In 2002, Iron Deficiency Anaemia (IDA) was considered to be among the most important contributing factors to the global burden of disease [2].

-Studies showed a reduction in the haemoglobin level with in-

-creasing age of the pregnant women, number of pregnancies and the gestation age, frequency of health check-ups, socioeconomic status, parity and Body Mass Index (BMI) [7-9].
+Studies showed a reduction in the haemoglobin level with increasing age of the pregnant women, number of pregnancies and the gestation age, frequency of health check-ups, socioeconomic status, parity and Body Mass Index (BMI) [7-9].
 The prevalence of anaemia was significantly higher in those who registered for antenatal care in the third trimester than in those who registered in the second trimester, and in HIV-positive pregnant women than in HIV-negative ones.
 Anaemic cases were 4 times likely to have history of excess menstrual bleeding prior to the index pregnancy, 2 times likely to have hook worm infection [10-12].